nickgiant/BusinessEye/README.md

 # BusinessEye
 Multi module application in Java Swing and MySQL.
-Currently three modules are implemented.
+Currently three separate modules are implemented.

 1. Issuing of *invoices* for service companies.
 2. Calculation of *return VAT* of farmers